Jiale-Qiu/Cybersecurity-Portfolio/README.md

     - [`01 - Digital Forensics Investigations`](/03%20🔷%20Defensive%20Security/01%20-%20Digital%20Forensics%20Investigations/) → Take a look here to view detailed, methodological walkthroughs of cybersecurity investigations
     - [`02 - SOC Simulations`](/03%20🔷%20Defensive%20Security/02%20-%20SOC%20Simulations/) → Get a better view of how I might perform in the real world with TryHackMe SOC simulations
     - [`99 - Other Defensive CTFs`](/03%20🔷%20Defensive%20Security/99%20-%20Other%20Defensive%20CTFs/) → Just a collection of a lot of other CTFs I done.
 Mainly just to document other CTFs that I've completed but haven't heavily documented.
+- [`3 🔺 Offensive Security`](<03 🔺 Offensive Security>) → A collection of some offensive stuff I'm learning.
+Note that I do not specialize in offensive security, and that offensive security is just a complement to defensive.
+- [`04 📜 Certificates`](<04 📜 Certificates>) → Certificates I've collected.
+Mostly just certificates of completions from TryhackMe.
+I'm going to go for Security+ next year.

 ## Current Direction

 My current focuses:
-- critical thinking, deep analytical thought processes, and metacognition
-- improving skills in defensive investigations
+- Critical thinking, deep analytical thought processes, and metacognition, especially in defensive investigations
+- Developing homelab
-- learning offensive security and understand how adversaries attack networks and endpoints
+- Learning offensive security and understand how adversaries attack networks and endpoints

 ## Notes